Rtauseef17/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal6.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1

+* How long would this proposal take to implement?

 * question 2

+* Will the app be available on all app stores immediatly?

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*

+My experience studying CompTIA S+.
+A centralised website and app would improve accessibility, streamline processes, and reduce pressure on in-person services.
+Technical risks include cybersecurity threats, system integration challenges, and ensuring accessibility for all residents.
+Nevertheless, the knowledge I gained on web servers, cloud scalability, and system configuration suggests that this proposal is achievable and aligns with public expectations for modern digital services